klipitkas/license-manager-for-woocommerce/readme.txt

 #### API

 The plugin also offers additional endpoints for manipulating licenses and generator resources.
 These routes are authorized via API keys (generated through the plugin settings) and accessed via the WordPress API.
-An extensive [API documentation](https://www.licensemanager.at/docs/rest-api/v2/) is also available.
+An extensive [API documentation](https://www.licensemanager.at/docs/rest-api/getting-started/requirements) is also available.

 #### Need help?

-If you have any feature requests, need more hooks, or maybe have even found a bug, please let us know in the support forum or e-mail us at <support@licensemanager.at>.
+If you have any feature requests, need more hooks, or maybe have even found a bug, please let us know in the support forum or e-mail us at <support@wpexperts.io>.
 We look forward to hearing from you!

-You can also check out the [documentation pages](https://www.licensemanager.at/docs/handbook/), as they contain the most essential information on what the plugin can do for you.
+You can also check out the [documentation pages](https://www.licensemanager.at/docs/), as they contain the most essential information on what the plugin can do for you.

-#### How can I support the development?

-This plugin is, and will always remain a 100% free.
-If you still wish to support the plugin, you can do so via donations.
-We currently accept **Dogecoin** and **Bitcoin**, as well as **PayPal**.

-Half of the proceeds from these donations will be forwarded to **SOS Children's Village**.

-More information about how to contribute [can be found on the plugin website](https://www.licensemanager.at/donate).
-Thank you for your support!

 #### Important